ahmedDaoudi-u/Odoo/README.md

-This is a project for the configuratiion of a new module called "real estate" in odoo from scratch.
+This is a project for the configuration of a new module called "real estate" in odoo from scratch.